mr-gabrielrios/mr-gabrielrios.github.io/index.markdown

 layout: home
 ---

 Hey there!
-I'm a PhD student at Princeton University in the Atmospheric & Oceanic Sciences program.
+I'm a PhD student at Princeton University in the Atmospheric & Oceanic Sciences program and a <a href='https://www.krellinst.org/csgf/'>Department of Energy Computational Science Graduate Fellow</a>.
 My research interests are tropical cyclones, numerical weather prediction, and climate model diagnostics.

 Previously, I was at Vanderbilt University researching the use of computational methods in biomedical applications and a NOAA-CESSRST Graduate Fellow at The City College of New York researching the urban boundary layer.